mediamonks/eslint-config/README.md

   {
     languageOptions: {
       // Your project language options...
-      // Please see the eslint/typescript-eslint documentation for more details },
+      // Please see the eslint documentation for more details },
   },
 ];